Take your love for the outdoors to the next level by signing up for an Outdoor Leadership Course!

 Gain the necessary skills to plan and lead your own kayak trip with our Introduction to Sea Kayaking class.
 This class teaches skills such as boat care, water navigation, paddling technique, rescue techniques and water safety.
 It includes weekly pool sessions and uses occasional

 Introduction to Rock Climbing

 HPER-158 (2 credit)

-Learn the basics of rock climbing: belaying, movement, anchor set-up, and introduction to lead climbing.
-Several field trips are made to the Portland Rock Gym and two weekend trips to the crag are included.
-Students acquire the skills that prepare them for the Single Pitch Rock Instructor course.
+Learn the basics of rock climbing which include belaying, movement, anchor set-up, and gain familiarity with lead climbing.
+Several field trips are made to some of the area's best indoor rock climbing gyms and two weekend trips for outdoor climbing are included.
+Students will acquire the skills that prepare them for the Single Pitch Rock Instructor course.

 Introduction to Outdoor Leadership

 Introduction to the principles and techniques inherent to leading others in the outdoors.
 Focuses include: teaching outdoor skills (such as cooking, shelter building, navigation, trip preparation, and travel technique) and facilitation of group dynamics.
 A few multi-day trips are included.
 (Prerequisite: HPER-157)

 Do what you love for credit!
 This course provides six trips throughout February and March to Mt.
 Hood Meadows to improve your ski/snowboard skills.
 Lessons are offered for skiers and snowboarders of all skill levels.
 Whether you’re a beginner or an expert, there’s always something to learn and improve upon!

 *Additional cost for ski/snowboard rental and lift tickets.